hack-gpon/hack-gpon.github.io/_ont/ont-nokia-use.md

 Password: ****
 ```

-The enable password can be calculated using the following form:
+The enable password can be generated using the following form:

 {% include cig_password.html username="ONTUSER" %}